Estonian Nationalists and Conservatives

 Estonian Nationalists and Conservatives (Eesti Rahvuslased ja Konservatiivid, abbr.
 ERK) is a nationalist political party in Estonia founded in 2024.
 The founders of the party have described themselves as nationalist and conservative.
 Other topics the novel party intends to focus on include national defense, the economy, the population crisis, local nature and direct democracy.
 The party was formed after the expulsion of several key figures in EKRE which was followed by the exodus of hundreds more.

+In February 2026, the party approved a merger with the Freedom Party – Farmers' Assembly.

 History

 After the loss in the 2023 Estonian parliamentary election, there had been a debate within EKRE whether to pacify the rhetoric of the party to come off as more moderate and suitable as a potential coalition partner whenever the chance should arise for EKRE to enter a government coalition.
 Party leader Martin Helme, his father and former party leader Mart Helme alongside reported allies such as MPs Helle-Moonika Helme, Kert Kingo, Rain Epler, and Anti Poolamets opposed the idea, while MPs Jaak Valge, Henn Põlluaas, and MEP Jaak Madison tacitly supported it.
 So did upcoming leadership election candidate Silver Kuusik, who also sought to improve the internal democracy of the party.

 On 9 June 2024, the day of the 2024 European Parliament election in Estonia and one week before the leadership election in EKRE, Martin Helme accused Valge and Põlluaas of a coup attempt within the party during his weekly radio show, who later dismissed the claim and said that "it is perfectly natural if there is more than one candidate" in the leadership election.

 During EKRE's election night on the same day, Põlluaas and Madison both confirmed ex-EKRE member Peeter Ernits' claim that "the party's board heard Mart Helme's speech in which he announced that Russia is waging a holy war in Ukraine and that he supports it.
 The members of the party's board who heard the story were of such visibly upset by the story and tried to call the vice-chairman to order".
 This confirmation was cited amongst the reasons for the expulsion of Põlluaas, Valge and Kuusik from EKRE for "damaging the reputation of the party" two days later.
 Madison left shortly thereafter, followed by MPs Alar Laneman, Leo Kunnas and Ants Frosch.

 On 16 June 2024, the expelled EKRE members Helle Kullerkupp, Silver Kuusik, MPs Henn Põlluaas, Jaak Valge, as well as MEP Jaak Madison, former MP Ruuben Kaalep and several others announced their intention to form the new party ERK.

 In December 2024, Henn Põlluaas, Peeter Ernits and Ants Frosch left the party, citing internal conflicts and dissatisfaction with the party's direction, including a lack of internal democracy.